Articles , Glossary

 F-pattern is natural for pages with the massive presence of copy content.

-Scannability of web pages is enhanced with a visual hierarchy that enables designers to show the content in terms of its priority and navigates the user from the core zones to the secondary ones.
-Scannability is one of the parameters to be carefully tested all the time as it has a great impact on the usability of the page and its problem-solving potential.
+Scannability of web pages is enhanced by a visual hierarchy that enables designers to present content by priority and guide users from the core to the secondary zones.
+Scannability is one of the parameters to be carefully tested all the time, as it has a great impact on the usability of the page and its problem-solving potential.

-Every creative person feels the urge to apply the original and unique solutions and think out-of-the-box all the time.
-However, make not to go too far on that way.
-Remember that the website is made not for creative contests or gallery of fame but for real users.
+Every creative person feels the urge to apply original and unique solutions and think out of the box all the time.
+However, make sure not to go too far on that way.
+Remember that the website is made not for creative contests or a gallery of fame but for real users.
 As we mentioned in the post about social networks design, the power of habit in terms of user experience can be stronger than the wish of revolution.
-Surely, the dose of wow-effect is needed, but not so much to knock down the user.
-On the home page, too much of design revolution might confuse and scare: if the first page is so hard to understand, a user thinks, what’s going to be next?
-Study the habits of interaction and typical products for that particular target audience to make their habits their power.
-Strive for the balance between innovation and traditions.
+Surely, a dose of wow-effect is needed, but not so much that it knocks the user down.
+On the home page, too much of the design revolution might confuse and scare: if the first page is so hard to understand, a user thinks, what’s going to be next?
+Study the interaction habits and typical products for that particular target audience to make their habits their power.
+Strive for a balance between innovation and traditions.

 online-bookshop-design-animation-tubik